Starting solids with your baby might seem daunting.

 Iron helps your baby;s brain grow and ensures they have production of red blood cells.
 You will need to take a look at the baby cereals you buy to make sure iron is added.

 3. Your baby will probably make a mess.

 They’ve never eaten solid food before, so when you give your baby the first spoonful they will gum it, move it with their tongue, and dribble it down their chin.

-Not to worry, with time it will get better as your baby becomes more coordinated.
+Not to worry, with time it will bet better as your baby becomes more coordinated.
 In the meantime… it might be worth investing in a few bibs.

-4. If your baby is constipated, try these pureed fruits: pears, plums, peaches, and prunes.
+4. If your baby is constipated, try the “P” fruits: pears, plums, peaches and prunes.